 This is a hoax that anyone can see is a hoax, as soon as they examine the mistakes in the documents created by the hoaxers.
 Once those mistakes catches your attention, examination of other independently-sourced facts make it indisputable that the “wedding” is a hoax.

-Before the alleged wedding ceremony took place, I had been an editor of an English language newspaper in the Dominican Republic.
+Before the alleged wedding ceremony took place, I had been an editor of an English language weekly newspaper in the Dominican Republic.
 About two years prior to the alleged wedding, I returned to New York, working as a journalist at a newspaper serving the USA’s Dominican immigrant community, but retained my contacts back there.

-That’s why I was able to assemble all the published and unpublished details, notes and photos made by reporters, starting with the original interview given by the Dominican Justice of the Peace who announced to a reporter that he had married them in his living room in the remote Dominican town of La Vega.
+That’s why I was able to assemble both published and unpublished details, notes and photos made by reporters, starting with the original interview given by the Dominican Justice of the Peace who announced to a reporter that he had married them in his living room in the remote Dominican town of La Vega.

 For example, I have a complete and uncut roll of negatives, 36 shots, of Kodachrome (remember this was in the early 90s, before digital cameras) taken during the interview in the JP’s living room, during which he claimed to have performed the wedding in that room.
 The entire room can be seen in those photos from all angles.
-There also are closeups of the Marriage License Registration Book, including clear images of both sides of the page filled in during the officiant’s alleged pre-ceremony interview, required by law in that country, of all wedding ceremony principals .
+There also are closeups of the Marriage License Registration Book, including clear images of both sides of the page filled in during the officiant’s alleged pre-ceremony interview, required by law in that country, of the alleged wedding ceremony principals .

 She allegedly describes herself as an actress – but there is no record, before this time, that she had ever made such a claim or had ever acted on any stage or in any film anywhere, at any time.